ssiissoo/my_scripts/README.md

 should be selected or a region and whether the screenshot should be copied or you want to do ocr on it using tesseract.
 Make sure to change the path to suit your computer.

+## formman

+This is a WIP project which is supposed to be able to save often used formulas and lets you manipulate it using sympy python.